gbgar/Wordlint/README.md

 #Examples

+  `wordlint --file file.txt`

+Runs the default check: a word-based check on words of five or more characters.
+The distance between each match is to be no more than 250 words.
+The results are in a machine-readable table format.

   `wordlint --type line --distance 20 --wordlength 7 --file file.txt`

 Finds matching strings consisting of seven characters or more and which have an intervening distance of twenty lines or less.
-Returns machine-readable format.

   `cat file.txt | wordlint -t percentage -d 2.5 -a -s word -h`